She-xj/She-xj.github.io/index.md

 ## Group Member
 ### 1.Cao Xuejiao

->I am good at organization and communicating
->I like running and expolre novel things
+>I'm Cao Xuejiao, a junior student from TAQ Computer Science Class.I like running and expolre novel things.Besides,I am good at >organization and communicating.
+I am willing to play the PM ,Liaison, and Coder in our team.

 ### 2.Pang Shengyuan
->I am Pang Shengyuan, a student in TAQ class majoring in  Computer and Science.I would like to watch animation and play electronic >games.
+>I am Pang Shengyuan, a junior student from TAQ Computer Science Class.I would like to watch animation and play electronic
+>games.
 I am also the RA and the Arch of the team.

 ### 3.Dong Siyu
 >I'm Dong Siyu, a junior student from TAQ Computer Science Class.
 I like reading news and playing table tennis.
-I am interesting in >programming.
->Role: coder and tester
+I am interesting in >programming.Thus I play the role of coder and tester in our team.

 ## Role Distribution
+The chart of the current role distribution is bellow.

 | Role         | Names                  |
 |:-------------|:-----------------------|